minibolt-guide/minibolt/guide/bonus/bitcoin/electrum-wallet-desktop.md

 Now we need to specify the Tor address for Electrum Server and the local Tor proxy port in the Electrum Wallet configuration.

-First, get the onion address of your Electrum server directly on the RaspiBolt, depending on whether you chose the Electrs or Fulcrum service
+First, get the onion address of your Electrum server directly on the MiniBolt, depending on whether you chose the Electrs or Fulcrum service

 * For Electrs: